Adrano: Main sights

-Due to the prospering Catholic tradition of the region, Adrano has numerous antique chapels and small churches hidden in the backstreets.
-Moreover, Adrano is famous for its colourful carnival and the passionate celebration of San Nicola, in honour of its patron Saint Nicola Politi on August 3.
+Due to the Catholic tradition of the region, Adrano has numerous antique chapels and small churches hidden in the backstreets.
+Moreover, Adrano is famous for its colourful carnival and the celebration of San Nicola, in honour of its patron Saint Nicola Politi on 3 August.

 Transportation

 Adrano is linked to the rapidway SS 121 leading from Paternò to Catania.
 Near Belpasso, a large mall named Etnapolis has been opened recently.

 Adrano is connected to the province capital Catania by a bus route which is operated by the FCE and leads through various towns to the central station of Catania and further to the communal beach.
 A rapid bus skips the smaller towns and leads to Catania directly over the highway.
 In the summer season, a bus connects Adrano, Bronte, Randazzo, Floresta and Naso in the province of Messina.
 Between the station of Catania-Borgo and Riposto operates the Littorina, a nostalgic Diesel fuelled train which stops in Adrano, Paternò, Biancavilla, Santa Maria di Licodia and other towns.
 The extension of a route of the rapid transit railway of Catania to Paternò and Adrano has been planned and the constructions have begun.
 Adrano is not linked with the national train system of Trenitalia.
 Moreover, the FCE operates two bus routes (A and B) in Adrano.